-Frisco ISD will formally celebrate the opening of three of its newest schools during dedication ceremonies this month.
+Frisco ISD formally celebrated the opening of three of its newest schools during dedication ceremonies this month.

-The ceremonies will honor namesakes of the schools for their service to the United States and support of FISD students and the greater community.
+The ceremonies honored namesakes of the schools for their service to the United States and support of FISD students and the greater community.